-- 1. Remove the 7/8-in. knock-out from the right side of the casing.
+- Remove the 7/8-in. knock-out from the right side of the casing.
 (See Figure 13 for suggested knockout removal technique.) - 2.
 Remove the pre-formed rubber drain elbow and two spring clamps from the loose parts bag. - 3.
-Slide a spring clamp 1 in.
+Slide a spring clamp 1-in.
 (25 mm) down the plain end (the end without the formed grommet) of the drain elbow. - 4.
-From inside the casing, insert the formed grommet end of the elbow through the 7/8-in. knockout in the casing. - 5.
-Pull the grommet through the casing from the outside until it is seated in the knockout - 6.
-Attach the plain end of the drain elbow to the outlet stub on the drain trap.
+From inside the casing, insert the formed grommet end of the elbow through the 7/8-in. knockout in the casing. - Pull the grommet through the casing from the outside until it is seated in the knockout - Attach the plain end of the drain elbow to the outlet stub on the drain trap.
 Secure the drain elbow to the trap with the spring clamp.

 The remaining drain line can be constructed from field supplied 1/2-in.
 CPVC or 3/4-in.
-PVC pipe in compliance with local
+PVC pipe in compliance with local building codes.
+A factory-supplied 1/2-in.
+CPVC to 3/4-in PVC adapter is supplied in the loose parts bag for use as required.

-- Install the adapter or connect the 1/2-in.
-CPVC pipe by sliding a spring clamp over the open end of the grommet on the outside of the furnace casing. - 8.
-Open the spring clamp and insert the long end of the adapter of the 1/2-in.
-CPVC pipe into the outlet stub on the drain elbow. - 9.
-Connect additional condensate piping to a code-approved drain, or to a condensate pump approved for use with acidic furnace condensate and compatible with mineral and vegetable oils, such as canola oil.
+- 7. Install the adapter or connect the 1/2-in.
+CPVC pipe by sliding a spring clamp over the open end of the grommet on the outside of the furnace casing. - Open the spring clamp and insert the long end of the adapter of the 1/2-in.
+CPVC pipe into the outlet stub on the drain elbow. - Connect additional condensate piping to a code-approved drain, or to a condensate pump approved for use with acidic furnace condensate and compatible with mineral and vegetable oils, such as canola oil.